-1 Plan and conduct investigations collaboratively to produce evidence to answer a question.
-(1-PS4-1) Constructing Explanations and Designing Solutions Constructing explanations and designing solutions in K-2 builds on prior experiences and progresses to the use of evidence and ideas in constructing evidence-based accounts of natural phenomena and designing solutions.
-Make observations (firsthand or from media) to construct an evidence-based account for natural phenomena.
-(1-PS4-2) Use tools and materials provided to design a device that solves a specific problem.
-(1-PS4-4) Pacing FOSS Sound and Light Lessons And Tin neframe (28 days) Sound and Vibrations (6 days)Changing Sound (8 days) Light and Shadows (5 days) Light and Mirrors (9 days) CAREER READINESS, LIFE LITERACIES, A ND KEY SKILLS AND COMPUTER SCIENCE Career Ready Practices Utilize critical thinking to make sense of problems and persevere in solving them.
+Plan and conduct investigations collaboratively to produce evidence to answer a question.
+(1-PS4-1)

+Constructing explanations and designing solutions in K-2 builds on prior experiences and progresses to the use of evidence and ideas in constructing evidence-based accounts of natural phenomena and designing solutions.

+- Make observations (firsthand or from media) to construct an evidence-based account for natural phenomena.
+(1-PS4-2) - Use tools and materials provided to design a device that solves a specific problem.
+(1-PS4-4)

+Unit Pacing Required Resource: FOSS Sound and Light

+- Sound and Vibrations (6 days) - Changing Sound (8 days)

+- Light and Shadows (5 days) - Light and Mirrors (9 days)

+CAREER READINESS, LIFE LITERACIES, AND KEY SKILLS AND COMPUTER SCIENCE

+Utilize critical thinking to make sense of problems and persevere in solving them.

 1-PS4-2.
 Make observations to construct an evidence-based account that objects can be seen only when illuminated.
-Activity: After students complete their investigation students will share their findings providing evidence for their reasoning 9.2 Career Awareness, Exploration, and Preparation 1-PS4.B: Electromagnetic Radiation Objects can be seen if light is available to illuminate them or if they give off their own light.
+Activity: After students complete their investigation students will share their findings providing evidence for their reasoning.

+1-PS4.B: Electromagnetic Radiation Objects can be seen if light is available to illuminate them or if they give off their own light.

 9.2.2.CAP.1: Make a list of different types of jobs and describe the skills associated with each job.
 Income is received from work in different ways including regular payments, tips, commissions, and benefits.

 Activity: Students will be given a homework assignment asking them to find places or objects at home and list what light goes through and what light is blocked.
 Students will present their findings to the class.
 Students will make a list of why understanding light is important and what jobs require those skills (ex.
 Eye doctor).

+9.4.2.CT.3: Use a variety of types of thinking to solve problems (e.g., inductive, deductive).

+9.4.2.TL.1: Identify the basic features of a digital tool and explain the purpose of the tool.

-9.4 Life Literacies and Key Skills 9.4.2.CT.3: Use a variety of types of thinking to solve problems (e.g., inductive, deductive).
-1-PS4-2.
-Make observations to construct an evidence-based account that objects can be seen only when illuminated.
+1-PS4-2 Make observations to construct an evidence-based account that objects can be seen only when illuminated.

 Activity: Students will work with a partner, using a flashlight and making predictions when objects are light.
+Students will then create a presentation to show their findings.

-Computer Science 1-PS4-4.
+1-PS4-4.
 Use tools and materials to design and build a device that uses light or sound to solve the problem of communicating over a distance.

 8.2.2.ED.3: Select and use appropriate tools and materials to build a product using the design process.

 Activity: Students will report on what tools did or did not work while building their device.

-8.2.2.ED.3: INTERDISCIPLINARY CONNECTIONS Literacy/Science 1-PS4-1.
+1-PS4-1.
 Plan and conduct investigations to provide evidence that vibrating materials can make sound and that sound can make materials vibrate.

-SL.1.1 Participate in collaborative conversations with diverse partners about grade 1 topics and texts with peers and adults in small and larger groups.
+SL.PE.1.1.
+Participate in collaborative conversations with diverse partners about grade 1 topics and texts with peers and adults in small and larger groups

 Activity: Students will work with a partner, making various sounds with instruments and determining which sounds are louder and why.

-Math/Science I-PS4-1.
+1-PS4-1.
 Plan and conduct investigations to provide evidence that vibrating materials can make sound and that sound can make materials vibrate.

-I.MD.A.1 Order three objects by length; compare the lengths of two objects indirectly by using a third object.
+1.M.A.1 Order three objects by length; compare the lengths of two objects indirectly by using a third object.
 Activity: Students will line up pipes and determine if being in size order changes the sound and how to make the sound stop.